-Sleep Paralysis: What Happens When It Strikes | Reader's Digest
+10 Scary Things that Can Happen If You Have Sleep Paralysis

 You can’t move

 Just like the name suggests, sleep paralysis literally paralyzes you—no matter how hard you want to move your arms and legs or sit straight up in bed to break the moment, you just can’t.
 This happens when you experience REM sleep (the deepest stage of sleep where dreams occur) while you’re awake.
-(Read more about each stage of sleep and why it matters.)
+REM sleep, like each stage of sleep, matters.
 “There’s a disconnect between the body and mind, so your mind is awake but your body hasn’t caught up and is paralyzed.
 This can be very scary,” says Raj Dasgupta, MD, a fellow of the American Academy of Sleep Medicine and assistant professor of clinical medicine at the Keck School of Medicine at the University of Southern California.
 The good news is, it’s temporary and within a few seconds to minutes, you’ll be able to move again.

 You feel like you can’t breathe